Plac3hold3r/MvxScaffolding/docs/template_vs.md

 ### 2. Enter application details

 Enter in your relevant application details.
+Then select `Next` to continue.

 You can select the ℹ️ to get more details about a specific option.